Fluor (NYSE:FLR) Updates FY 2021 Earnings Guidance

 Fluor (NYSE:FLR) issued an update on its FY 2021 earnings guidance on Friday morning.
 The company provided earnings per share guidance of $0.850-$1.000 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.610.
 The company issued revenue guidance of -.

-Fluor (NYSE:FLR) last announced its quarterly earnings results on Friday, November 5th.
-The construction company reported $0.23 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.15 by $0.08.
-Fluor had a negative return on equity of 0.74% and a negative net margin of 1.47%.
+Fluor (NYSE:FLR) last released its quarterly earnings results on Friday, November 5th.
+The construction company reported $0.23 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.15 by $0.08.
+Fluor had a negative net margin of 1.47% and a negative return on equity of 0.74%.
 The business had revenue of $3.10 billion for the quarter, compared to the consensus estimate of $3.21 billion.
-During the same period last year, the business posted $0.62 EPS.
-The business’s revenue was down 10.2% compared to the same quarter last year.
-On average, research analysts expect that Fluor will post 0.92 earnings per share for the current year.
+During the same period in the prior year, the company posted $0.62 earnings per share.
+Fluor’s revenue was down 10.2% compared to the same quarter last year.
+On average, analysts forecast that Fluor will post 0.9 EPS for the current year.

-An institutional investor recently raised its position in Fluor stock.
-Morgan Stanley raised its position in shares of Fluor Co.
-(NYSE:FLR) by 18.8% during the 2nd quarter, according to the company in its most recent 13F filing with the SEC.
-The fund owned 1,701,145 shares of the construction company’s stock after purchasing an additional 269,355 shares during the quarter.
-Morgan Stanley owned 1.20% of Fluor worth $30,110,000 at the end of the most recent reporting period.
-81.97% of the stock is owned by hedge funds and other institutional investors.
+An institutional investor recently bought a new position in Fluor stock.
+Janus Henderson Group PLC bought a new position in Fluor Co.
+(NYSE:FLR) in the third quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The institutional investor bought 14,199 shares of the construction company’s stock, valued at approximately $227,000.
+Institutional investors own 81.97% of the company’s stock.

 Fluor Company Profile